bpineda/angular-template-requirejs/README.md

 * serve this repository with your webserver
 * install node.js and run `node scripts/web-server.js`

 Then navigate your browser to `http://localhost:<port>/app/index.html` to see the app running in your browser.
+In my case the node server runs on port 8000 so I point the browser to `http://localhost:8000/index.html`